-Here is a small sample of misdemeanors categorized by their class.
-There are many misdemeanor offenses under New York law, and this list is not comprehensive.
+Here is a small sample of misdemeanors under New York law, by their classification.

-If you are ever charged with a misdemeanor in the state of New York you need to speak to an attorney immediately.
+If you’re facing misdemeanor charges in New York, it’s important that you speak with an attorney as soon as possible.
 Only an experienced criminal defense lawyer who knows the prosecutors and judges in your local area can realistically assess your case and give you advice about what to do.
-If you speak to investigators or make any decision about your case without first consulting an attorney, you may damage your ability to defend yourself against any charges.
+If you speak to investigators or make any decision about your case without first consulting an attorney, you could potentially damage your ability to defend yourself against any charges.

 New York may change its laws any time, but you can always find the current version of any statute discussed in this article by searching the New York Legislature's website.
 Court decisions might also affect how New York’s laws are interpreted and applies, which is another reason you should consult a lawyer if you’re worried about actual or potential criminal charges.